NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Cannot be thrown 15-until the pillar appears, then can be grabbed after
   - Hands curl around the arm properly
   - Recovers 6 frames faster
+- 8A(B)
-- 8A(B) (sand flip kick) "lands" two frames later; recovers 8 frames faster
+  - Sand flip kick "lands" two frames later
+  - Recovers 8 frames faster
+- 8B
+  - Ends significantly sooner
-- 8B ends significantly sooner, cannot do follow ups after Gaara lands
+  - Cannot do follow ups after Gaara lands
 - 8B(B) cannot be done upon landing on the ground
 - 5A
   - Charge changed from 11f to 9f